-Many properties particularly in rural areas are on well water, which is not a problem in itself.
-A new well will have a submersible pump that is down in the well shaft, older wells will often have a “jet pump” which will be located at the pressure tank (in the house of a well pit)
+Many properties particularly in rural areas rely on a well for their water, which is not a problem in itself.
+A newer well will have a submersible pump that is down in the well shaft, older wells will often have a “jet pump” which will be located at the pressure tank (in the house or a well pit)

-A good well supplying 5 or more gallons a minute will satisfy most homes demands.
-Anything less than 3 gallons per minute is inadequate for habitability and will require either a new well or installation of large water storage tanks to supplement the water supply.
+A good well supplying five or more gallons a minute will satisfy most homes demands.
+Anything less than three gallons per minute is inadequate for habitability and will generally require either a new well or installation of large water storage tanks to supplement the water supply.
+It is possible that if the well has not been serviced in a long time the screen at the bottom of the well pipe or pump has become clogged with rust from the water and needs cleaning.

 When testing a well we establish its gallon quantity per minute then its adequacy in gallons, it’s pressure settings and if it maintains water pressure over a set length of time while the pump maintains and continues to cycle on and off as the pressure changes with water draw.